sillsdev/FwSupportTools/vagrant/development/fwdev-w1604/basebox.md

 	    cd someproject && debuild -uc -us -S -nc cd someproject/.. && sudo DISTRIBUTIONS=xenial ARCHES=amd64 ~/pbuilder/build-multi.sh source-package-name.dsc |& tee /var/tmp/log

-### Wastaize

-If you there is no Wasta .iso available and you are creating a Wasta machine from an Ubuntu 18.04 machine, then do the following.
-When installing wasta-cinnamon-bionic, it may ask which display manager to use.
-Make sure to use lightdm for Wasta.

-        sudo add-apt-repository -y ppa:wasta-linux/wasta
-        sudo add-apt-repository -y ppa:wasta-linux/wasta-apps
-        sudo add-apt-repository -y ppa:wasta-linux/wasta-testing
-        sudo add-apt-repository -y ppa:wasta-linux/cinnamon-3-6
-        sudo apt-get update
-        sudo apt-get install -y wasta-core-bionic
-        sudo apt-get install -y wasta-cinnamon-bionic
-        sudo wasta-initial-setup auto

-Reboot.

-If necessary, again turn off screen blanking and locking, set wallpaper, and adjust panel icons.

 ### Provision